reimagined/resolve/docs/api-reference.md

 await client.unsubscribe(subscription)
 ```

-### resolve-react-hooks library
+### @reimagined/react-hooks library

-The **resolve-react-hooks** library provides React hooks that you can use to connect React components to a reSolve backend.
+The **@reimagined/react-hooks** library provides React hooks that you can use to connect React components to a reSolve backend.
 The following hooks are provided.

 | Hook                                    | Description                                                               |
 | --------------------------------------- | ------------------------------------------------------------------------- |